-Onehouse customers can now query their Hudi tables as an Apache Iceberg and/or Delta Lake table unlocking native performance optimizations from popular cloud query engines to cutting edge open source projects.
+Onehouse customers can now query their Apache Hudi tables as an Apache Iceberg and/or Delta Lake table unlocking native performance optimizations for the leading data lakehouse projects from popular cloud query engines to cutting edge open source projects.

 AWS and Databricks created the original commercial momentum for this technology category in 2019, with their support for Apache Hudi and Delta Lake respectively.
 Today, most cloud data vendors support one or more of these formats.
 However, they continue to build a vertically optimized platform to drive stickiness to their own query engine where data optimizations are locked to certain storage formats; for example, to unlock the power of Databricks's Photon engine, you need to use Delta Lake.
 AWS has pre-installed Apache Hudi in all of their analytics services for multiple years and continues to support more advanced workloads in near-real time.
 Snowflake has announced stronger integration with Iceberg for external tables and even the ability to query Delta tables as external tables.
 BigQuery announced integrations with all three formats, starting with Iceberg.

 All of these different options offer a mixture of support and we haven't even started listing off the support in various open source query engines, data catalogs, or data quality products.
 This increasingly large compatibility matrix can leave organizations worried that they will be locked in to a particular set of vendors or subset of the available tools creating uncertainty and anxiety when plunging into their data lake journey.